simonhanmer/aws-lambda-fis-experiment/README.md

 The main resources deployed are

 ### Lambda infrastructure
 * 2 lambda functions - one configured to interact with FIS, with the FIS wrapper and a tag for filtering, and one that won't be triggered by FIS.
-Both lambdas use the same source code (from the [./source](source)) folder which simply
+Both lambdas use the same source code (from the [./source](source)) folder which simply generates a list of S3 buckets in the account
 * A IAM Role giving the lambda permissions to execute, and query S3 buckets
 * A Cloudwatch Log group for the lambdas